-Patients commented positively that staff were fantastic, brilliant and wonderful.
-We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, professional and supportive.
+All cards completed by patients confirmed they always received excellent care.
+We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.
-Patients could choose whether they saw a male or female dentist.